Skip to content

 • build self-awareness

-Above all, fantasies are a normal and healthy expression of imagination and desire.
-They are not something to fear or judge.
+Fantasies are a healthy form of imagination and desire.
+They do not define a person or dictate real-life actions.

 Leave a comment